ashleemboyer/ashleemboyer/src/posts/2019-05/why-i-m-converting-my-blog-and-portfolio-to-gatsby.md

 ---
 title: Why I'm Converting my Blog and Portfolio to Gatsby
-date: "2019-05-03"
+date: '2019-05-03'
 description: "I just published my new sites less than 2 weeks ago.
 Yeah, we devs and designers tend to redo our sites a lot, but isn't this a bit excessive?"
 image: https://firebasestorage.googleapis.com/v0/b/ashleemboyer-2018.appspot.com/o/images%2Froads.jpg?alt=media&token=4750e655-f53f-4a1c-8462-5988d542108e
-alt: "Looking at the horizon of a brown and green landscape from the center of a newly paved road under an overcast sky."
+alt: 'Looking at the horizon of a brown and green landscape from the center of a newly paved road under an overcast sky.'
 tags: [gatsby, blogging, portfolios, redesign]
 ---